bsurc/docs/docs/logging_in.md

 # Logging In
-After getting your account from Research Computing, you can navigate to [https://ondemand.boisestate.edu](https://ondemand.boisestate.edu) and log in with your Boise State username and password.
+After getting your account from Research Computing, please navigate to [ondemand.boisestate.edu](https://ondemand.boisestate.edu){:target="_blank"}, choose your university as the identity provider, and log in with your university credentials.

 Once connected to Borah through OnDemand, you can access a terminal, view your files, access an IDE or Jupyter notebook, and much more!
 [More information about OnDemand](open_ondemand.md).

 ## SSH
-To use a terminal to connect to the cluster via Secure Shell (SSH) you will need to set up your SSH keys and be connected to the Boise State network.
+To connect to the cluster via Secure Shell (SSH) you will need to find/install a terminal application, set up your SSH keys, and be connected to the Boise State network.
 !!! warning "Important VPN Notice"

-    You can only connect to the cluster via SSH while on campus or connected to the [Boise State VPN](https://www.boisestate.edu/oit/network/vpn-services/).
+    You can only connect to the cluster via SSH while on campus or connected to the [Boise State VPN](https://www.boisestate.edu/oit/network/vpn-services/){:target="_blank"}.
     All active university faculty, staff, and student employees have access to Boise State’s VPN service.
     Students and affiliates can get access per their instructor's or affiliate sponsor's request.
-    Please reach out to the [Help Desk](https://www.boisestate.edu/oit/assistance) to request access, or get help using the VPN.
+    Please reach out to the [Help Desk](https://www.boisestate.edu/oit/assistance) to request access or get help using the VPN.

 ### Terminal
 Your terminal application varies depending on your operating system: